 For this reason revenue will always affect the inventory of the business.
 If a business normally sells widgets then the ‘sale’ of for example, a motor vehicle used within the business, is not included in sales revenue.

-Sales revenue is often referred to as simply revenue, sales or turnover and normally they can be used interchangeably and mean the same thing.
+Sales revenue is often referred to as simply revenue, sales, or turnover and normally these terms can be used interchangeably and mean the same thing.
 In the stricter sense, sales specifically refers to the act of selling whereas revenue is the monetary value of the sales.
 Income is sometimes used but usually refers to a business in which services rather than goods, are sold.

 Revenue does not mean cash unless your business is entirely cash based.
 Normally businesses sell on credit so if for example you sell goods to the value of 1,000 in March and are paid in 30 days in April, the Sales for March are 1,000 but the cash received is zero.

-Sales are recognized in the accounts at the time the goods or services are passed to the customer and the customer incurs liability for them.
+If the business uses the accrual method of accounting, sales are normally recognized in the financial statements at the time the goods or services are passed to the customer and the customer incurs liability for them.